This blog has been updated to reflect the most recent statistics as of November 2023

 That’s why it’s so important to find 1000 users before you build.

 If you establish product-market fit, you’ve likely passed the first three filters.
-Then, it’s just up to your monetization strategy.
+Then, you have to rely on your marketing to keep you there.

 Notes on the estimates

-0.5% is not a prophecy.
+0.5% isn’t a static number.
 Further research may reveal a number much higher or lower.